E-A-Buley/Hoverslam-Simulation/README.md

 A unity simulation of a hoverslam manoeuvre.
-Public only so that I can uses pages.
+Unfortunately, timesteps while running the pages version prevent the autopilot from properly functioning but the manual still works.